 The name Baldur means “lord of men” or “lord of warriors.”
-Baldur is the son of the All Father Odin and the goddess Frigg.
+Baldur is the son of the All-Father Odin and the goddess Frigg.
 One day Baldur dreamed of his own death.
-His mother was so worried about this omen, that she made every living thing promise not to harm her son.
+His mother was so worried about this omen that she made every living thing promise not to harm her son.
 Unfortunately, she forgot to get mistletoe to make this pledge.

 The sneaky god, Loki, dipped a spear in mistletoe and then got the blind god Höôr to unknowingly kill his brother.
 This name might be good for a male dog who is blindly loyal and perhaps trusts too much.
-A blue merle or blue Great Dane might fit the feel of this name well too.
+Blue merle or blue Great Dane might fit the feel of this name well too.

 Beyla is a servant of Freyr.
-The meaning of her name is somewhat unclear, but it seems to come down to “”cow,” “bean,” or “bee.”
-This name might work for a Harlequin or Mantle colored dog because their coloring is somewhat reminiscent of a cow.
+The meaning of her name is somewhat unclear, but it seems to come down to “cow,” “bean,” or “bee.”
+This name might work for a Harlequin or Mantle-colored dog because their coloring is somewhat reminiscent of a cow.

 Eir is a Norse goddess whose name means “help” or “mercy.”
 She is a goddess or valkyrie of great medical skill.
 Eir would be a great name for a female Great Dane who likes to help and nurture members of her family and other friends of hers.
 She may be a mother hen type.

 Others believe Hariasa (or Herjaza) is a Germanic goddess of war.
-Or her name may just mean the “goddess with a lot hair.”
+Or her name may just mean the “goddess with a lot of hair.”
 This name is an interesting one.
 It might work best for a shaggier female Great Dane or for a calm dog who slips through the violence of the attack, hidden by her mask of hair.

 Hariasa would also be a good name for a female Great Dane who likes to worry about others or rescue them.
 Valkyries have wings, so a Great Dane with a mantle or harlequin pattern might be nice for this name as it could be a bit reminiscent of wings.

 Heimdall is a god who could look into the future, and who has super good hearing and sight.
-In the end days of Ragnarok it is said that Heimdall and Loki will kill each other in battle.
+In the end days of Ragnarok, it is said that Heimdall and Loki will kill each other in battle.
 Heimdall lives at the top of the rainbow bridge, Bifrost, which guards the Norse gods home of Asgard from the dwellings of mortals and other beings.
 He is the perfect guardian.

 Loki is a capricious god who sometimes helps his fellow Vanrir and mischievously betrays them.
 He is not the most trustworthy fellow.
 Loki is also a trickster god who will betray others at will.
 But he is also very charming.
 This name might work well for a male harlequin Great Dane as harlequins are historically associated with magic and mischief.

 Magni was one of the sons of Odin.
 His name means great.
-He and his brother, Móōì are foretold to survive the mighty, world-changing events of Ragnarok.
+He and his brother, Móōì, are foretold to survive the mighty, world-changing events of Ragnarok.
 When Thor struck down the giant Hrungnir he fell and landed upon Thor’s neck.
 Thor was trapped and gasping for air.
 But his young son, Magni, arrived and with his mighty strength tossed the giant’s body off of his father.

 Magni would be a great name for any strong, brave male Great Dane.